jEnbuska/none-dux/README.md

-##Judge non changing data, or objects that with circular structure
+##Large non changing objects

-if you have a lot of data data that will only be set, removed or replaced, you can increase performance by creating 'leafs'':
+if you have data that will only be set, removed or replaced, you can increase performance by creating 'leafs'':
 ```
 import { createLeaf } from 'none-dux'